Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 Step 3: Personalize your emails

 You know that effective email retargeting involves analyzing and segmenting your audience.
-The next step is engaging each audience with personalized content and offers.
+The next step is engaging each segment with personalized content and offers.

-It may sound complicated, but a tool like Hyperise can make it simple to personalize your retargeting emails.
+It may sound complicated, but a tool like Hyperise can simplify personalizing your retargeting emails.

 Dynamic text layers let you add names, job titles, and company names to email images for a more captivating message.

-Imagine an existing customer receives a personalized email with a tailored offer, their name mentioned, and an image that includes their name, like this:
+Imagine an existing customer receives a personalized email with a tailored offer and an image that includes their name, like this:

-Even if they aren’t directly interested in your offer, your approach will likely intrigue them.
+Your approach will likely intrigue them even if they aren’t directly interested in your offer.
 Here’s the response we got when we used this technique.
-Note that the people weren’t interested in the offer:
+Note that the people we targeted weren’t interested in the offer:

 Step 4: Offer something of value

-If someone browsed through your website, put the products in the cart, and left, something happened along the way.
+If someone browsed through your website, put the products in their cart, and left, something happened along the way that stopped them from completing their purchase.
 They may not have liked your offer, prices, or shipping costs.

-That’s why it’s not enough to simply send a remarketing email to a website visitor, hoping they will appreciate the gesture and return to complete the purchase.
-You need to offer them something worth their attention, depending on when they left your funnel.
+That’s why it’s not enough to simply send remarketing emails to website visitors, hoping they will appreciate the gesture and return to complete the purchase.
+Depending on when they left your funnel, you need to offer them something worth their attention.

-If they put the products in their cart and then left your site, you could offer them free shipping or a discount for the items in their cart.
+If they add the products to their cart and then leave your site, you could offer them free shipping or a discount for the items in their cart.
 This is perfect for engaging customers in the last stage of the process.

-If they browsed through the offer but didn’t put anything in the cart, you can send them an email with new, better products that they might have missed.
-However, you may want to be cautious about sending them to the website to check out the same offer they’ve already seen.
+If they browsed through your offer but didn’t put anything in the cart, you can send them an email with new, better products that they might have missed.

 Offer them a complementary discount or a future promotion on a product from the same category in a few weeks if they have made a purchase.

-For example, if someone just purchased a pair of shoes, it doesn’t make sense to send them your new shoe collection that same day.
+For example, if someone just purchased a pair of shoes, sending them your new shoe collection that same day doesn’t make sense.
 You can do this in a few weeks.

-Here is a good example of a retargeting email from BirchBox for inactive customers.
+Here is a good example of a retargeting email for eCommerce brands from BirchBox sent to their inactive customers.
 This email provides a discount and gives the reader a good reason to return to their site and go through with their purchase:

 Step 5: Track your results and adapt accordingly